 It would be a shame to waste any of the potential you’ve created with your hard work leading up to and during the show.
 Make sure your team knows how to work a trade show after the event to make the most of your results.

-11. Connecting Beyond the Show
+12. Connecting Beyond the Show

 Social media platforms are perfect for staying in touch with new contacts beyond the trade show.
-Exchange Twitter handles and connect on LinkedIn, then follow up as soon as possible to engender lasting relationships.
+Exchange X (formerly Twitter) handles and connect on LinkedIn, then follow up as soon as possible to engender lasting relationships.
 You can also post on your company social media accounts about the success of the event and provide a roundup of any company news, product launches, show photos, and contest winners from the show to keep the engagement going.

-12. Following Up on Leads
+13. Following Up on Leads

 After the event, it should be clear to everyone on your team who is following up with what leads.
 Sending emails, making calls, and scheduling meetings right away with any leads generated during the show will help to actually close those deals.

-13. Measuring Your Results and ROI
+14. Measuring Your Results and ROI

 Your team should also do the important work of measuring your results and return on investment after every show.
 Come up with a plan beforehand to make sure everyone is measuring your objectives, whether it’s sales closed, leads generated, promotional items given away, or other actions taken during the show.
 Then afterward, follow up with your team to see how you performed so you can make data-driven decisions for the next event.